SaganRitual/github.io/_posts/2019-06-15-r-Swift-Go-fuck-yourselves.md

 date: 2019-06-15
 ---

-## Apple's developer doc and the Xcode IDE are an embarrassment.
+## Apple's developer doc is an embarrassment.

 I used to write C++ code for a living.
 I like Swift a lot better; I learned it some time around early Swift 3.
 I've been working on a couple of really challenging projects for a couple of years, mostly enjoying myself.